oneapi-src/level-zero-spec/scripts/core/INTRO.rst

    * Synchronization primitive deadlocks
    * Non-visible memory access by the Host or device
    * Non-resident memeory access by the device
+* The driver implementation is **not** required to perform API validation of any kind
+   * The driver should ensure well-behaved applications are not burdened with the overhead needed for non-bevaving applications
+   * Unless otherwise specified, the driver behavior is undefined when APIs are improperly used
+   * For debug purposes, API validation can be enabled via the [Validation Layers](#v0)
 * All API functions return ::${x}_result_t
+   * This enumeration contains error codes for the core APIs and validation layers

-   * This allows for a consistent pattern on the application side for catching errors; especially when validation layer is enabled
+   * This allows for a consistent pattern on the application side for catching errors; especially when validation layer(s) are enabled

 Multithreading and Concurrency
 ------------------------------